kmherman/BioME/doc/ComponentSpec.md

 * Write function to randomly split data into training and test sets.
 * Implement machine learning algorithms using sci-kit learn or PyTorch.
 * Write unittests for code (continuously).
-* Add in optional dimensionality algorithm to utilize in ML models.
+* Add easy to use interface that allows user to select model for use (they can input data point and it'll return a predicted label)
 * Add in feature extraction component with a visualization tool.
-* Add easy to use interface that allows user to select model for use (they can input data point and it'll return a predicted label)
 * Add feature thatprovides information on misclassifications from test data on model (ie. Which category is most frequently misclassified?
 Are there more false positive or false negatives?).

 ```python